CQCL/lambeq/_sources/glossary.rst.txt

     adjoint
         In ``lambeq``, each :term:`pregroup <pregroup grammar>` type :math:`p` has a left (:math:`p^l`) and a right (:math:`p^r`) adjoint, which are used to represent arguments in composite types.
 For example, a transitive verb has type :math:`n^r \cdot s \cdot n^l`, meaning it expects a noun argument on both sides in order to return a sentence.

-    ansatz
+    ansatz (plural: ansätze)
-        (plurar: ansätze) A map that determines choices such as the number of :term:`qubits <qubit>` that every wire of a :term:`string diagram` is associated with and the concrete parameterised quantum states that correspond to each word.
+	A map that determines choices such as the number of :term:`qubits <qubit>` that every wire of a :term:`string diagram` is associated with and the concrete parameterised quantum states that correspond to each word.
 For the classical case, an ansatz determines the number of dimensions associated to each type, and the way that large tensors are represented as :term:`matrix product states <matrix product state (MPS)>`.

     bag-of-words
-        A :term:`compositional model` of meaning which represents a sentence as a set of words; that is, it does not take into account the order of words or any other syntactic relationship between them.
+        A :term:`compositional model` of meaning which represents a sentence as a multiset of words; that is, it does not take into account the order of words or any other syntactic relationship between them.

     cap
         A special morphism in a :term:`rigid category`, which, together with a :term:`cup` morphism, obey certain conditions called :term:`snake equations`.
 In diagrammatic form, a cap is depicted as a wire with downward concavity (:math:`\cap`).
 In the context of :term:`DisCoCat`, a cap is mostly used to "bridge" disconnected wires in order to alter the normal "flow" of information from one word to another, for example in cases such as *type-raising*.